What will happen to empty-nesters when no one wants their nests?

 For walkable cities, it's more about finding the right kind of density.

-The third in our series mapping the class divides in America's cities and metros.
+The latest installment in our series mapping the class divides in America's cities and metros.

-The second in our series mapping the growing class divides in American cities and metros.
+The sixth installment in our series mapping the class divides in America's cities and metros.

 The International City was supposed to relieve the economic pressures faced by the middle class.
 Instead there's been nothing but problems.

 A proposed development in the city underscores the tradeoffs and design challenges of building cities around the car.